Kotlin/KEEP/proposals/change-defaulting-rule.md

 }
 ```

 Before this proposal, in position 1️⃣ the annotation is applied to the constructor parameter only (target `param`).
-With this proposa, now it is applied to targets `param` and `field`.
+With this proposal, now it is applied to targets `param` and `field`.
 There is no change in position 2️⃣, the annotation is still applied only to use-site target `field`.

 ```kotlin
 // equivalent to